DOCA NVMe Emulation Application Guide

 Destroy the DPA thread.

-The target posts a CQE to indicate that the operation has succeeded.
+Finally, the target posts a Completion Queue Entry (CQE) to indicate that the operation has succeeded.

 SPDK_NVME_OPC_DELETE_IO_SQ–